The logarithmic Picard group and its tropicalization: The logarithmic Picard group

 \subsection{Prorepresentability}

 The logarithmic Picard group and logarithmic Jacobian cannot be represented by schemes, or even by algbraic stacks, with logarithmic structures.
 This follows from the nonrepresentability of the logarithmic multiplicative group, which was proved in Proposition~\ref{prop:nonrep}.
-We have already seen in Section~\ref{sec:cover} that it is nearly representable in the sense that it has a logarithmically smooth cover by a logarithmic scheme.
+We have already seen in Section~\ref{sec:cover} that both are nearly representable in the sense that they have logarithmically smooth covers by logarithmic schemes.
 In this section we will consider another near-representability property.

-Let $\frak X$ be the tropicalization of a logarithmic curve $X$ over $S$.
-Theorem~\ref{thm:trop-ex-seq} shows that $\LogPic^0(X/S)$ is a torsor under the algebraic group $\Pic^{[0]}(X/S)$ over $\TroJac(\frak X/S)$ and Theorem~\ref{thm:trop-pic} shows that $\LogPic(X/S)$ is a $\Pic^{[0]}(X/S)$-torsor over $\TroPic(\frak X/S)$.
-Therefore the nonrepresentability of $\LogPic(X/S)$ can be attributed to the nonrepresentability of $\TroPic(\frak X/S)$.
-However, we saw in Section~\ref{sec:trojac-subdiv} that $\TroPic(\frak X/S)$ is prorepresentable.
+Let $\tropfont X$ be the tropicalization of a logarithmic curve $X$ over $S$.
+Theorem~\ref{thm:trop-ex-seq} shows that $\LogPic^0(X/S)$ is a torsor under the algebraic group $\Pic^{[0]}(X/S)$ over $\TroJac(\tropfont X/S)$ and Theorem~\ref{thm:trop-pic} shows that $\LogPic(X/S)$ is a $\Pic^{[0]}(X/S)$-torsor over $\TroPic(\tropfont X/S)$.
+Therefore the nonrepresentability of $\LogPic(X/S)$ can be attributed to the nonrepresentability of $\TroPic(\tropfont X/S)$.
+However, we saw in Section~\ref{sec:trojac-subdiv} that $\TroPic(\tropfont X/S)$ is prorepresentable.
 We might therefore reasonably expect $\TroPic(X/S)$ to be similarly prorepresentable.